labs13-location-chat/backend/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/labs13-location-chat/mobile/tree/development) for details on the frontend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+Download the app in the [Google Play Store](https://play.google.com/store/apps/details?id=com.labs13localchat)